react-native-elements/react-native-elements/docs/contributing.md

 - [Improving the Documentation](#improving-the-documentation)
 - [Implementing Bug Fixes and Improvements](#implementing-bug-fixes-and-improvements)

+Make sure you base your pull request on branch master.

 ## Reporting Bugs

 React Native Elements is used by many people, in fact they're over 9000 persons